yass-arafat/ExpressJSIO/README.md

 - Benifits over EJS is it uses less lines and it looks more readable and you don't feel like you are writing html but javascript.
 - Disadvantage is here's white space matters.
 A simple mistake in formatting can cause a big trouble

+**Bower**

+- Bower is a front end package manager.
+To manage(installing, maintaining etc) CSS frameworks like Bootstrap, libraries like jQuery, jQuery plugins, or JavaScript frameworks like Angular we need bower.
+- bower.json file contains all framework that you install in your project.
+- By .bowerrc file you can change the location of bower_components folder where you want it. bower_components folder contains all installed framework inside it.